sed-szeged/soda/README.md

 SoDA is created and maintained by the [Department of Software Engineering](http://www.sed.hu), [University of Szeged](http://www.u-szeged.hu).

+#### Contribution
 If you would like to contribute to the project, create an issue at our GitHub page or send a pull request.
 Every contribution is welcome!

+We are using [git flow](http://danielkummer.github.io/git-flow-cheatsheet/) to manage our repository.
+The *origin/develop* is our main development branch. *origin/master* is always in prodection ready state.